ElMasue/BrewVoyage/README.md

 Welcome to **Brew Voyage**, the ultimate portal for craft beer enthusiasts.
 Explore brands, discover their stories, and share your opinions.

 ![RSS Feed in FeedReader Screenshot](https://github.com/ElMasue/BrewVoyage/blob/third_delivery/rss-feedreader.png)
-*(Replace this with your actual FeedReader verification screenshot)*

 ## ✨ Key Features